 Overview

-If any of the following limitations are not acceptable to you, then the only option is to disable Cloudflare on the domain.
+If any of these limitations are not acceptable to you, then the only option is to disable Cloudflare on the domain.

-How long will it take to set up?
+How long does it take to set up a certificate with Cloudflare?

-What certificate will visitors to my site see?
+What certificate do visitors to my site see?

 What about second-level subdomains and SSL warnings?

-These warning won't appear on first-level subdomains like myblog.example.com or www.example.com.
+These warnings won't appear on first-level subdomains like blog.example.com or www.example.com.

 Why is my site displaying an SSL cipher error?

 If you have a valid Secure Certificate on your website, double-check the SSL/TLS tab in your Cloudflare account and ensure you have Full (Strict) selected.
-For more information about Cloudflare's SSL settings, review the following article:
+See this article to learn more about Cloudflare's SSL settings.

 What happens if I don't enable Cloudflare on the main domain?